mayuroks/android-mvp-realtime-chat/README.md

 <h1 align="center"> Socket Chat </h1>
 <h4 align="center">A demo app to showcase Android MVP Realtime architecture.</h4>

-Socket Chat app connects to Socket.IO chat room at https://socket-io-chat.now.sh.
-Also, this is a demo app for the proposed architecture.
-You can read more about the architecture on my Medium blog.
+Socket Chat is a demo app built using Android MVP Realtime architecture.
+You can read more about the architecture on my Medium article https://bit.ly/2KXcTan .

+This app connects to Socket.IO chat room at https://socket-io-chat.now.sh.
 Suggestions for further improvements are most welcome.

 ## Screenshot
 <p>